 Question Department / Office Phone What programs are available to support English Learners?
-My school does not provide interpreters for me, whom can I contact?
-Contact your child's teacher or English Learner Services.
-(559) 457-3928 If my child fails a class or is not making progress, can he/she be retained (held back)?
+English Learner Services (559) 457-3928.
+What if my school does not provide interpreters for me?Whom can I contact?
+Contact the Translation & Interpretations Services (559) 457-3988 If my child fails a class or is not making progress, can he/she be retained (held back)?
 What clubs or sports programs are available for my child?
 What are the required state tests that my (elementary, middle, and high school) children will need to take?
 Contact your child's school.
-See school directory on page 81.
-In high school, what classes will my child need to take to be ready for college?
-What are "a-g" classes?
-How do I enroll my child in Career Technical Education programs?
-Contact your child's school to speak to a counselor.
-See school directory on page 81. • I have questions about my child's IEP, whom can I contact?
+See school directory on page 96.
+In high school, what classes will my child need to take to be Contact your child's school to See school directory on page 96.
+I have questions about my child's IEP, whom can I contact?
 Contact your child's school.
-See school directory on page 81.
-How can I keep track of my child's progress in school?What is the ATLAS Parent Portal?
+See school directory on page 96.
+How can I keep track of my child's progress in school?
+What is the ATLAS Parent Portal?
 Contact your child's teacher.
-See school directory on page 81.
+See school directory on page 96.